The Definitive Best Practices for Web Content and Design

 Is it clear what you’re supposed to do?

-Again, these two examples show the importance of designing your website with your users in mind and what actions you want them to take when they visit your site.
+Again, these two examples show the importance of following web design tips.
+Namely, design with your users in mind.
+Think about what actions you want them to take.

-If you aren’t sure what actions you want them to take, go back to your customer personas, research your customer base and reacquaint yourself with what they need and want and how you can help meet those needs and wants in the most pleasant, satisfying and efficient way possible.
+If you aren’t sure what actions you want them to take, go back to your customer personas.
+Research your customer base and reacquaint yourself with what they need and want.
+Understand how you can meet those needs and wants.

 3. Make your website easy to navigate.

-At OBI Creative, these are some of the practices we use to make sure we create websites with intuitive navigation:
+At OBI Creative, these are some of the website best practices we use to make sure we create websites with intuitive navigation:

 - Wireframing — Before we design even one page’s layout of a client’s site, we create wireframes that hammer out the navigation that we’ll use consistently across the site.
 We talk these through with our clients to make sure they make it easy for visitors to know where to click next.

-- Mobile Menus — This is just a way of using alliteration to say that we design website navigation with mobile devices in mind.
+- Mobile Menus — We design website navigation with mobile devices in mind.
 Since most web traffic is done on smartphones, the navigation structure has to work as well for mobile as it does for desktops.

-A few other basics when it comes to good navigation include:
+A few other basics when it comes to good website navigation include:

 - Keep your primary navigation structure simple